ruszkiew/sdwan/README.md

      ProxyCommand=nc -X 5 -x localhost:12345 %h %p

+## VMANAGE OBJECTS/COMPONENTS

+Lists, Definitions, Policies, and Templates are the core Components to vManage.

+DIAGRAM(VMANAGE COMPONENTS.pdf)

 ## BACKUP (BATCH DOWNLOAD)

 The [backup](backup) script will download all of the SDWAN environmental objects.